clingen-data-model/allele/source/allele/resource/simple_allele/index.md

 definition
 : One of the set of allowable [simple-allele-name-types](/allele/implementation/value_set_list/simple_allele_name_type.html)

+type
+: Code

+multiplicity
+: 1

 #### legacy

 {:dl-horizontal}
 definition
 : Flag set if the name is deprecated or no longer used in the relevant allele naming system.
+Default is false.

+type
+: boolean

+multiplicity
+: 0..1

 #### preferred